nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:
 * `add exam by 10-22-2017` <br>
    Add a pending task named "exam" that starts now and end by 22 October 2017, 2359 to the task list.
-* `add exam by 10-22-2017 1500` <br>
-   Add a pending task named "exam" that starts now and end by 22 October 2017, 1500 to the task list.
-* `add exam by 10-22-2017 1500 p/1` <br>
-   Add a priority 1 pending task named "exam" that starts now and end by 22 October 2017, 1500 to the task list.
-* `add exam by 10-22-2017 1500 p/1 d/SR1` <br>
-   Add a priority 1 pending task named "exam" that starts now and end by 22 October 2017, 1500 with description "SR1" to the task list.
 * `add exam by 10-22-2017 1500 p/1 d/SR1 t/CS2010`<br>
    Add a priority 1 pending task named "exam" that starts now and end by 22 October 2017, 1500 with description "SR1" and tag "CS2010" to the task list.